timescale/tsbs/docs/timescaledb.md

 the hypertable so that if most queries are using that as a filter, query performance can be improved.

+> **Please note**, `-in-table-partition-tag` is required for multi-node TimescaleDB benchmark testing.
+Currently, the multi-node query engine does not support push-down of JOINs and so the most efficient queries will filter on the primary tag name.

 #### `-use-jsonb-tags` (type: `boolean`, default: `false`)
 Whether to store the tags as a JSONB element in the tags table.
 By default tags are stored in separate columns in a metadata table named `tags`, where